 In the month the US is expected to review the Iran nuclear deal, our panel reflect on one year of President Rouhani in power, his accomplishments and legacies, both domestic and international.

 Already more than half of humanity lives in urban areas.
-During an evening of film screenings and discussion, we explore these tensions and what solutions can be found to make cities places that leave no one behind and that are a joy to live in for everyone.
+During an evening of film screenings and discussion, we explore these tensions and what solutions can be found to make cities places that leave no one behind.

 Nominated for Best Foreign Language Film at the Academy Awards, Land of Mine was inspired by real events and tells the story of German prisoners of war sent to clear land mines in Denmark after World War II.
 Followed by a discussion of its contemporary relevance today.